AFLplusplus/Website/content/docs/env_variables.md

 ## 1) Settings for all compilers

-Starting with afl++ 3.0 there is only one compiler: afl-cc To select the different instrumentation modes this can be done by
+Starting with AFL++ 3.0 there is only one compiler: afl-cc To select the different instrumentation modes this can be done by
   1. passing the --afl-MODE command line option to the compiler
   2. or using a symlink to afl-cc: afl-gcc, afl-g++, afl-clang, afl-clang++,